-Gambling has been legal in the state of Nevada for decades.
-It remains one of the leading sports betting states in the country with almost all casinos offering a sportsbook.
+Sports betting has been legal in the state of Nevada for decades and The Silver State remains one of the leading sports betting states in the country with almost all casinos offering a sportsbook.

 Online sports betting is available through phone apps but sports bettors have to sign up for an account in-person.
-The Nevada Gaming Control Board (NGCB) is reconsidering this policy and may change it in the early months of 2020.
+Despite that, half of all sports wagers are placed online today.

 While in the state you can find the following sportsbook operations: